-For maximum power saving, PTX100R can be set to power-down mode by applying a logic-low level at SEN-pin.
-In this mode PTX100R consumes its lowest power and does not react to any external events.
-All GPIO-pins and the SIF1/SIF2-pins are switched to HiZ-state.
+For maximum power saving PTX105R can be set to power-down mode by applying a logic-low level at the SEN pin.
+In this mode PTX105R consumes its lowest power and does not react to any external events.
+All GPIO-pins and the SIF1/SIF2-pins are switched to HiZ-state, the VDDIO supply may be removed as well.

-After leaving this mode the internal state of PTX100R is reset.
+After leaving this mode the internal state of PTX105R is reset.